-2. To enable students to gain a clear understanding of salient forces and principles of shaping policy advice.
+2. Demonstrate a clear understanding of salient forces and principles of shaping policy advice.

-3. To develop an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.
+3. Demonstrate an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.

-4. To develop an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.
+4. Demonstrate an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.

-5. To develop an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.
+5. Demonstrate an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.

-6. To provide an understanding of and practice in oral and written communication skills.
+6. Demonstrate an understanding of and practice in oral and written communication skills.

 The course content will be drawn from but not restricted to

 - Analysis of Australian political and policy-making structures.

 - Detailed analysis of lines of political accountability.

 - Discussion of the role of public sector senior bureaucrats, and their politicisation.

 - Role of ethics within public sector and policy discourse.

 - Changing public administration paradigms (eg. "new public sector management", "governance", "hollow state" etc).

 - Role of consultants within the policy process.